-Ultra 450 systems, like all UltraSPARCTM-based systems, are based on the high-speed Ultra Port Architecture (UPA) bus, a switched system bus that provides up to 32 port ID addresses (or slots) for high-speed motherboard devices like CPUs, I/O bridges, and frame buffers.
-While most Ultra systems employ only three or four active UPA ports, an Ultra 450 system provides up to nine active ports spread among the following subsystems.
+Sun Enterprise 250 servers, like all UltraSPARCTM-based systems, are based on the high-speed Ultra Port Architecture (UPA) bus, a switched system bus that provides up to 32 port ID addresses (or slots) for high-speed motherboard devices like CPUs, I/O bridges, and frame buffers.
+The Enterprise 250 server provides up to three active ports for the following subsystems.

-Device Type UPA Slot Physical Implementation CPU 0-3 Four plug-in slots UPA-PCI bridge 4,6,1f Soldered on motherboard UPA graphics frame buffer 1d, 1e Two plug-in slots
+Device Type UPA Slot Physical Implementation

+CPU 0-1 Two plug-in slots

+UPA-PCI bridge 1f Soldered on motherboard

-The order of probing these nine port IDs is not subject to user control, however a list of ports can be excluded from probing via the upa-port-skip-list NVRAM variable.
-In the following example, the upa-port-skip-list variable is used to exclude one of the UPA-PCI bridges and the primary UPA graphics card from the UPA probe list.
+The order of probing these three port IDs is not subject to user control; however, a list of ports can be excluded from probing via the upa-port-skip-list NVRAM variable.
+In the following example, the upa-port-skip-list variable is used to exclude CPU-1 from the UPA probe list.

 '''

-ok setenv upa-port-skip-list 4,1d
+ok setenv upa-port-skip-list 1

 '''